skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 > metric and what human?
 How narrow is the task?
 How much data/compute
 > did the model use?”

+AI researchers and authors [Gary Marcus](https://qz.com/author/gary-marcus/) and [Ernest Davis](https://qz.com/author/ernest-davis/) also emphasize this point in ["Six questions to ask yourself when reading about AI"](https://qz.com/1706248/six-questions-to-ask-yourself-when-reading-about-ai/):

+> "So whenever you hear about a supposed success in AI, here’s a list of six questions you should ask: <br>
+> "1.
+Stripping away the rhetoric, what did the AI system actually do here?
+(Does a “reading system” really read, or does it just highlight relevant bits of text?)"

 With regards to demonstrations of Machine Learning algorithms, one concrete action to take besides just correctly describing the precise details of the task is to also provide examples from the dataset the